 - 7.1 A number of prudential indicators have been devised for both the treasury management and capital operations.
 These are designed to assist managing risk and reducing the impact of an adverse movement in interest rate as well as ensuring that the Council's capital expenditure plans are prudent, affordable and sustainable.
-These indicators have been set in order that they are not too restrictive thereby impairing the opportunities to reduce costs and reflect the capital programme proposals, included within the main budget report. - 7.2 Members are requested to approve the prudential indicators for both the Council's capital expenditure and treasury management activities as detailed at Appendix 1.
+These indicators have been set in order that they are not too restrictive thereby impairing the opportunities to reduce costs and reflect the capital programme proposals, included within the main budget report. - 7.2 Members are requested to approve the prudential indicators for both the Council's capital expenditure and treasury management activities as detailed at Appendix 1. - 8.
+Recommendations the policy on debt strategy for 2013/14 to 2015/16 as set out in section 3;

-8. Recommendations

-That the Executive and Accounts & Audit Committee recommend to Council the key elements of this report for approval;- the policy on debt strategy for 2013/14 to 2015/16 as set out in section 3;
+That the Executive and Accounts & Audit Committee recommend to Council the key elements of this report for approval;- the investment strategy for 2013/14 to 2015/16 as set out in section 5;